LemmyNet/lemmy-docs/src/administration/troubleshooting.md

 ## UI randomly slow or offline

-If you notice that your lemmy-ui sometimes becomes sluggish or unresponsive over a period of minutes/hours and then it passes, you might be getting targeted by scraper bots.
+If you notice that your lemmy-ui sometimes becomes sluggish or unresponsive over a period of minutes/hours and then it passes, you might be getting targeted by scraping bots.

-There's a lot of scraper bots online and they can easily overwhelm your site when they're behaving too "greedily".
+There's a lot of scraping bots online and they can easily overwhelm your site when they're behaving too "greedily".

 Unfortunately the existing lemmy-ui has a habit of falling over when polled too eagerly, while the backend still continues to work.